 The NCI R25 funding source provides a limited number of subsistence allowances in the amount of $4000 for the ten week program.
-These allowances are disbursed to students in five bi-weekly (every two weeks) check installments to interns during the program.
+These allowances are disbursed to interns in five bi-weekly (every two weeks) check installments during the program.
 Eligibility criteria for this funding source is listed above.
 This allowance is used by interns to pay for food, incidentals and, in the case of out-of-town interns, dormitory/housing costs (see below for cost breakdown.)

 The NCI CURE funding source provide a limited number of stipend supported internships for students who meet under-represented minority criteria as defined by the NIH.
 These stipends are in the amount of $4000 for the ten week program and are disbursed to students in bi-weekly installments during the program.
-In addition to the stipend, limited funding is available from CURE to cover the cost of dormitory housing at Canisius College and public transportation costs (up to $75) between Canisius College and Roswell Park Cancer Institute.
+In addition to the stipend, limited funding is available from CURE to cover the cost of dormitory housing at Canisius College and public transportation costs (up to $75/month) between Canisius College and Roswell Park Cancer Institute.

 All out-of-town interns are responsibe for their travel expenses to-and-from Buffalo, NY.

 - Application fee: $35 (non-refundable)*